 Belfast was not prepared for these attacks.
 There were insufficient anti-aircraft guns and shelters.
 The results were devastating.
 One thousand people died and half the housing

 Visit the museum on Talbot Street to view the display about the Belfast Blitz.
 You can view a scrolling list of the names of those who were killed and also listen to audio recordings of people recalling their memories of the raids in April and May 1941.

 There are also three artworks in the exhibition relating to the Belfast Blitz.

 The Blitz Memorial is by the Ulster born sculptress, Carolyn Mulholland.
 The large bronze sculpture is a memorial to the men, women and children who died in the Blitz on Belfast in 1941.
 Each year around the anniversary of the Easter Tuesday Raid a wreath of flowers is laid at the memorial.

 April Showers Bring Forth May Flowers by Diane McCormick.

 This ceramic artwork on the exterior curved wall of the gallery depicts falling bombs transforming into flax flowers.
 The bombs relate to the Blitz and allude to the poppies falling from the ceilings at Festivals of Remembrance.
 The flax flowers record the Dig for Victory campaign which encouraged the growth of flax.
 They also symbolise the resilience of the people in war and their determination to flourish after the devastation.

-This bronze sculpture by John Sherlock was unvield in 2009.
+This bronze sculpture by John Sherlock was unveiled in 2009.
 It is a half life size model of a mother guiding her child through the ruins of Belfast on the morning after the blitz.
-The woman is attired in the dress of a mill worker, while the child is wearing a period dress and clutches her teddy bear.
-A copy of the following morning’s Northern Whig lies ont eh cobbled Street amid the debris and pools of water.
+The woman is wearing the dress of a mill worker, while the child is wearing a tea dress and clutching her teddy bear.
+A copy of the following morning’s Northern Whig lies on the cobbled street amid the debris and pools of water.